Kiran-255666/AgenticAIEngineer/Instructions/Exercises/Day01/lab02-develop-an-ai-app-with-ai-foundry-sdk.md

    > pip install -r requirements.txt
    > ```

-1. Open the configuration file to edit it:

-    ```
-    code .env
-    ```

-1. In the file, replace those placeholder values by actual vales.
+1. Open the configuration file *.env* to fill the required placeholder values by actual vales
 1. Save with **Ctrl+S** (or right-click and choose Save), then close the editor while keeping your terminal open.

 ### Write code to connect to your project and chat with your model (Note: We have the code updated in the mentioned files instructions but verify before you start the execution, so that there are no indentation issues)